aka: Beloved Peasant Village

-- Rydia's hometown, the village of Mist, is burned to the ground early in Final Fantasy IV; this is a noticeable subversion in that the destruction was performed by the hero.
+- Rydia's hometown, the village of Mist, is burned to the ground early in Final Fantasy IV; this is notable in that the destruction was performed by the hero.
 Also, most of the inhabitants survived (though the rest of the summoners were wiped out).

 - In Final Fantasy V, Bartz's hometown is disintegrated late in the game.
 Strangely, nothing plot-relevant happens here, and you can play the game through without ever visiting it, and thus never learning it's his hometown.

-- Final Fantasy VI contains an interesting aversion.
-Early in the game, Kefka starts to burn down Figaro Castle as a punishment to Edgar for refusing to give Terra up to him.
+- Early in the game, Kefka starts to burn down Figaro Castle as a punishment to Edgar for refusing to give Terra up to him.
 For a moment, it seems like Edgar may lose his kingdom.
 But instead, he gets away and then the entire castle sinks Beneath the Earth.
 While not immediately accessible right after this event, Figaro remains available for the player's use all the way through the game, ever after The End of the World as We Know It.

 - Narshe, the first town in the game, eventually ends up (mostly) abandoned, desolate and swarming with monsters.

-- Or that pre-game hero Zack's hometown of Gongaga is destroyed by Going Critical.
+- Pre-game hero Zack's hometown of Gongaga is destroyed by Going Critical.
 What's worse is that Crisis Core reveals that however the reactor exploded, it occurred during the four years he was a test subject.
 When he arrives, the whole fact that the town is mostly a crater and there's gravestones all around the huts of whoever survived doesn't seem to really faze him.

 - Tidus from Final Fantasy X is from the city of Zanarkand, which is attacked at the beginning of the game; when he comes to, the people of Spira insist that it was destroyed a thousand years ago (which it was).